flatironinstitute/foveated-metamers-browser/README.md

 ### Billy
 - Gamma Slider: Liz to make the slider and give a stub function that WB can update.
-- Select all / deselect all
+- Select all / deselect all -- for filter checkboxes
-- pagination
+- Add sortby on table column heads -- not sure about this
-- Add sortby on table column heads
+- change image order to that found in paper, both for filter checkboxes and table rows
 - Table: metadata def on hover or in filter area?
-- Check pagination
+- Check pagination -- this appears to be working
-- Check highlight
+- Check highlight -- this appears to be working

 ### Done: